tskit-dev/tstrait/benchmarks/README.md

 `--mode python` is cProfile around the public call.
 It is the only way to see the setup, and it shows `jitwrap` and its `builtins.max` rows plainly.
 The kernel appears in it as one opaque dispatcher frame.

+Note that `--mode kernel` runs the push down, not the descent, so its numbers describe the implementation that `--threshold inf` selects rather than the default one.
+The perf figures below were taken that way.

 `--mode kernel` sets one cell up and runs only the kernel, so that a sampling profile is not swamped by simulating effect sizes for the whole site pool.
 Run